 Still, portability ruled the market.
 The industry recovered somewhat by clamping down on illegal downloads and creating an alternative where consumers could legally download music for a price.
 Digital music downloads and the advent of the iPod in 2004 represented the next advance in the more-for-less trend in music.

-Then it became possible to carry thousands of songs on one device.
+Then, it became possible to carry thousands of songs on one device.
 Now CDs became the dinosaurs that couldn't compete, and so began a steep decline that continues to this day.
 Finally, in the 2010s, subscription-based digital streaming services came online, offering consumers vast music catalogs with millions of songs for the low monthly price of what a single album used to cost.

 But then something interesting happened.
 You see, vinyl never totally died, even in those valley-of-the-shadow years of the early 2000s.
 A small but dedicated cadre of enthusiasts kept it alive.
 These vinyl audiophiles resisted the inevitable flow of technological progress, insisting that LPs represented a purer musical experience.
 They were on to something.

 In 2007, things began turning around.
 What had been declared dead and buried became retro-cool again.
 If 2006 was the nadir for vinyl, with only 900,000 units sold (compared to a 341.3 million peak in 1978), then 2007 was a rebirth of sorts.
 At this time, a few small companies were still issuing LP versions of licensed titles obtained from the major record labels.
 They noticed sales start going up, slowly at first, but then gaining momentum in the coming years.
 The few record stores remaining after the vinyl/CD Gotterdammerung of the early 2000s experienced the same thing.
 Sales began to rise.
 Demand did too.
-These trends have continued to the present, with 2021 seeing over a billion dollars in sales and over 41 million vinyl LPs sold.
+These trends have continued, with 2021 seeing over a billion dollars in sales and over 41 million vinyl LPs sold.
 2022 is on track to do even better.

 This is not merely a resurgence fueled by the vinyl generation's nostalgia for a bygone era.
 You know, middle-aged dudes like me, though it is that too.
-We have the younger millennial and zoomer generations to thank.
+We have the younger Millennial and Zoomer generations to thank.
 They embraced downloadable and streaming digital music like everyone else, me included.
 Still, they also wanted a physical object they could hold onto, look at, and put on a shelf as part of a collection they could take pride in.

 Many of today's hottest recording artists, like Harry Styles and Taylor Swift, issue vinyl editions of their albums which sell hundreds of thousands of copies apiece.
 Their fans, primarily teenagers and twenty-somethings, eagerly buy them up as fast as they are printed.
 Keep in mind that these demographics never lived through the golden age of LPs in the 60s and 70s.
 Not even close.
 That's what is so promising about this trend.
 LPs don't need to compete with other modes of music consumption.
-It's no longer either/or, eat or be eaten in the market jungle.
+It's no longer either/or, eat, or be eaten in the market jungle.

 Young and old alike are enthusiastic collectors now.
 This may not just be a fad that will die out with the older generation.
 The most dedicated fans and audiophiles are willing to spend money to own a physical manifestation of the music they love.
 Artists and record labels see it as a great way to generate revenues, something that's been a challenge for them in the streaming era.
-Fans are more than willing to pay $20-40 for limited edition LPs of their favorite artists.
+Fans are willing to pay $20-40 for limited edition LPs of their favorite artists.

 As someone who has collected physical books for years despite constantly hearing about the practical advantages of e-books, I understand this appeal.
 Yeah, yeah, e-books have their place and are here to stay, but there's a tactile joy about having something to hold onto and look at.
 Each LP is one of a kind, with unique cover art that makes it more than just a piece of media to hear music on.
 It's a distinct work of art that's both visual and audio.